New Zealand government response to the COVID-19 pandemic: October 2022

-On 18 October 2022, COVID-19 Response Minister Hipkins announced that the Government would scrap several of the COVID-19 Public Health Response Act 2020's provisions including its powers to implement lockdowns, managed isolation and quarantine (MIQ), border closures, vaccine passes and mandates.
+On 18 October 2022, Hipkins, acting on behalf of COVID-19 response minister Verrall, announced that the Government would scrap several of the COVID-19 Public Health Response Act 2020's provisions including its powers to implement lockdowns, managed isolation and quarantine (MIQ), border closures, vaccine passes and mandates.
 The Government however opted to retain the Act's provisions for seven-day isolation periods, mask use and border entry requirements until Parliament passed newer, general pandemic legislation.
 In addition, the Government announced that travellers would not need to fill out the New Zealand Traveller Declaration from 20 October.
 Hipkins also announced that the Government had revoked the Epidemic Notice, signalling a shift from emergency management to long-term management of COVID-19.

 That same day, Hipkins confirmed that the Government had plans to hold a Royal Commission of Inquiry into its COVID-19 responses.
 The opposition National and ACT parties had previously called for Royal Commissions into the Government's pandemic response.